hakubaba/demo_app/README.md

 Nginx & psql (`enabled: true`)

-Python App (This would be something like i mentioned above running with supervisor or even docker.)
+Python App (This would be something like I  mentioned above running with supervisor or even docker).